Jonjos95/Election_Analysis/README.md

 ## Summary

-The analysis of the election shows that;
+The analysis of the election are as follows;

--There were 369,711 votes cast in the election and the candidates were Charles Casper Stockham,Diana DeGette and Raymon Anthony Doane.
+There were 369,711 votes cast in the election and the candidates were:
+  -Charles Casper Stockham
+  -Diana DeGette
+  -Raymon Anthony Doane.

+The election results;
--The data provided allowed for the determination of the election results; Charles Casper Stockham with 23.0% of the total votes (85,213),
+  -Charles Casper Stockham with 23.0% of the total votes (85,213)

--Diana DeGette with 73.8% of the total voted (272,892) and Raymon Anthony Doane with 3.1% of the total votes (11,606).
+  -Diana DeGette with 73.8% of the total voted (272,892)

+  -Raymon Anthony Doane with 3.1% of the total votes (11,606)

 The conclusion of my priliminary analysis is that the winner of the election is candidate Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.